ShafiurShuvo/CSE370-Database-Systems/README.md

 3. You should now be connected to the MySQL server

 **Note:** You are now ready to create databases and run SQL queries for the lab assignments.

-## How to Get Started

-1. Clone this repository
-2. Start with `LabAssignment01.pdf` for foundational concepts
-3. Progress through the labs sequentially for building complexity
-4. Refer to student view PDFs for helpful hints and examples